dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 ## Introduction
-The previous chapter described the DBM significance testing procedure [@RN204] for analyzing MRMC ROC data, along with improvements suggested by Hillis.
+In previous chapters the DBM significance testing procedure [@RN204] for analyzing MRMC ROC data, along with improvements [@RN2508], has been described.
 Because the method assumes that jackknife pseudovalues can be regarded as independent and identically distributed case-level figures of merit, it has been criticized by Hillis and others [@zhou2009statistical].
 Hillis states that the method "works" but lacks firm statistical foundations [@RN1772; @RN1865; @RN1866].
-The last section of the previous chapter, §9.13, gave a justification for why the method works for empirical AUC.
+In my bood I gave a justification for why the method "works".
 Specifically, the empirical AUC pseudovalues qualify as case-level FOMs - this property has also been noted by [@RN1395].
 However, this property applies only to the empirical AUC, so an alternate approach that applies to any figure of merit is highly desirable.

 This chapter presents Hillis' preferred alternative to the DBM approach.
-He has argued that the DBM method can be regarded as a "working model that gives the right results", but a method based on an earlier publication [@RN1450] by Obuchowski and Rockette, which does not depend on pseudovalues, and predicts more or less the same results, is preferable from a conceptual viewpoint.
-Since, besides showing the correspondence, Hillis has made significant improvements to the original methodology, this chapter is named "OR Analysis", where OR stands for Obuchowski, Rockette and Hillis.
-The OR method has advantages in being able to handle more complex study designs [@RN2508] that are outside the scope of this book (the author acknowledges a private communication from Dr. Obuchowski, ca. 2006, that demonstrated the flexibility afforded by the OR approach) and it is likely that applications to other FOMs (e.g., the FROC paradigm uses a rather different FOM from empirical ROC-AUC) are better performed with the OR method.
+He has proposed that a method based on an earlier publication [@RN1450], which does not depend on pseudovalues is preferable.
+This chapter is named "OR Analysis", where OR stands for Obuchowski and Rockette.
+The OR method has advantages in being able to handle more complex study designs [@RN2508] that are addressed in subsequent chapters, and it is likely that applications to other FOMs (e.g., the FROC paradigm uses a rather different FOM from empirical ROC-AUC) are better performed with the OR method.

 This chapter starts with a gentle introduction to the Obuchowski and Rockette method.
-The reason is that the method was rather opaque to me, and I suspect most users.
-Part of the problem, in my opinion, is the notation, namely lack of usage of the *case-set* index $\{c\}$.
+The reason is that the method was rather opaque to me, and I suspect most non-statistician users.
+Part of the problem, in my opinion, is the notation, namely lack of the *case-set* index $\{c\}$.
+While this may seem like a trivial point to statisticians, it did present a problem for me.
 A key difference of the Obuchowski and Rockette method from DBM is in how the error term is modeled by a non-diagonal covariance matrix.
-The structure of the covariance matrix is examined in some detail as it is key to understanding the OR method.
+Therefore, the structure of the covariance matrix is examined in some detail.

-In the first step of the introduction a single reader interpreting a case-set in multiple treatments is modeled and the results compared to those obtained using DBM fixed-reader analysis described in the previous chapter.
-In the second step multiple readers interpreting a case-set in multiple treatments is modeled.
-The two analyses, DBM and OR, are compared for the same dataset.
+In the first step of the "gentle" introduction a single reader interpreting a case-set in multiple treatments is analyzed and the results compared to that using DBM fixed-reader analysis described in the previous chapter.
+In the second step multiple readers interpreting a case-set in multiple treatments is analyzed and the two results, DBM and OR, are compared for the same dataset.
 The special cases of fixed-reader and fixed-case analyses are described.
 Single treatment analysis, where interest is in comparing average performance of readers to a fixed value, is described.
 Three methods of estimating the covariance matrix are described.

+Before proceeding, it is understood that datasets analyzed in this chapter follow a _factorial_ design, sometimes call fully-factorial or fully-crossed design.
+Basically, the data structure is symmetric, e.g., all readers interpret all cases in all modalities.
+The next chapter will describe the analysis of _split-plot_ datasets, where, for example, some readers interpret all cases in one modality, while the remaining readers interpret all cases in the other modality.

 ## Single-reader multiple-treatment model {#OR1RMTModel}
 Consider a single-reader providing ROC interpretations of a common case-set $\{c\}$ in multiple-treatments $i$ ($i$ = 1, 2, …, $I$).
-Before proceeding, we note that this is not homologous (i.e., formally equivalent) to multiple-readers providing ROC interpretations in a single treatment, §10.7; this is because reader is a random factor while treatment is not.
+Before proceeding, we note that this is not homologous (i.e., formally equivalent) to multiple-readers providing ROC interpretations in a single treatment.
+This is because reader is a random factor while treatment is a fixed factor.

 The figure of merit $\theta$ is modeled as:

 \begin{equation}
 \theta_{i\{c\}}=\mu+\tau_i+\epsilon_{i\{c\}}
 (\#eq:ORModel1RMT)
 \end{equation}

-*In the [@RN1450] one models the figure-of-merit, not the pseudovalues, indeed this is one of the key differences from the DBM method.*
+*In the OR method one models the figure-of-merit, not the pseudovalues; indeed this is a key differences from the DBM method.*

-Recall that $\{c\}$ denotes a *set of cases*. \@ref(eq:ORModel1RMT) models the observed figure-of-merit $\theta_{i\{c\}}$ as a constant term $\mu$ plus a treatment dependent term $\tau_i$ (the treatment-effect) with the constraint:
+Eqn. \@ref(eq:ORModel1RMT) models the observed figure-of-merit $\theta_{i\{c\}}$ as a constant term $\mu$ plus a treatment dependent term $\tau_i$ (the treatment-effect) with the constraint:

 \begin{equation}
 \sum_{i=1}^{I}\tau_i=0
 (\#eq:ConstraintTau)
 \end{equation}

-The *c-index* was introduced in (book) Chapter 07.
-The left hand side of  \@ref(eq:ORModel1RMT) is the figure-of-merit $\theta_i\{c\}$ for treatment $i$ and case-set index $\{c\}$, where $c$ = 1, 2, ..., $C$ denotes different independent case-sets sampled from the population, i.e., different collections of $K_1$ non-diseased and $K_2$ diseased cases, *not individual cases*.
+The left hand side of Eqn. \@ref(eq:ORModel1RMT) is the figure-of-merit $\theta_i\{c\}$ for treatment $i$ and case-set index $\{c\}$, where $c$ = 1, 2, ..., $C$ denotes different independent case-sets sampled from the population, i.e., different *collections* of $K_1$ non-diseased and $K_2$ diseased cases.

-*This is one place the case-set index is essential for clarity; without it $\theta_i$ is a fixed quantity - the figure of merit estimate for treatment $i$ - lacking any index allowing for sampling related variability.*

-Obuchowski and Rockette use a *k-index*, defined as the “kth repetition of the study involving the same diagnostic test, reader and patient (sic)”.
-In the author's opinion, what is meant is a case-set index instead of a repetition index.
+*In my opinion, the case-set index is essential for clarity; without it $\theta_i$ is a fixed quantity - the figure of merit estimate for treatment $i$ - lacking an index allowing for sampling related variability.* Obuchowski and Rockette define a *k-index*, the “kth repetition of the study involving the same diagnostic test, reader and patient (sic)”.
+In my opinion, what is meant is a case-set index instead of a repetition index.
 Repeating a study with the same treatment, reader and cases yields *within-reader* variability, which is different from sampling the population of cases with new case-sets, which yields *case-sampling plus within-reader* variability [@RN412].
 As noted earlier, within-reader variability cannot be "turned off" and affects the interpretations of all case-sets.

-*Interest is in extrapolating to the population of cases and the only way to do this is to sample different case-sets.
-It is shown below that usage of the case-set index interpretation yields the same results using the DBM or the OR methods.*
+*It is shown below that usage of the case-set index interpretation yields the same results using the DBM or the OR methods.*

-Finally, and this is where I had some difficulty understanding what is going on, there is an additive random error term $\epsilon_{i\{c\}}$ whose sampling behavior is described by a multivariate normal distribution with an I-dimensional zero mean vector and an $I \times I$ dimensional covariance matrix  $\Sigma$:
+Finally, and this is where I had some difficulty understanding what was going on, Eqn. \@ref(eq:ORModel1RMT) has an additive random error term $\epsilon_{i\{c\}}$ whose sampling behavior is described by a multivariate normal distribution with an I-dimensional zero mean vector and an $I \times I$ dimensional covariance matrix $\Sigma$:

 \begin{equation}
 \epsilon_{i\{c\}} \sim N_I\left ( \vec{0} ,  \Sigma\right )
 (\#eq:DefinitionEpsilon)
 \end{equation}

 Here $N_I$ is the I-variate normal distribution (i.e., each sample yields $I$ random numbers).
-Obuchowski and Rockette assumed the following structure for the covariance matrix (they describe a more general multi-reader model, but here one restricts to the simpler single-reader case):
+For the single-reader model Eqn. \@ref(eq:ORModel1RMT), the covariance matrix has the following structure :

 \begin{equation}
 \Sigma_{ii'}=Cov\left ( \epsilon_{i\{c\}}, \epsilon_{i'\{c\}} \right )=\left\{\begin{matrix}